MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-217-Capital-Adequacy-Bank-Holding-Companies-Savings-Loan-Holding-Companies-State-Member-Banks-Regulation-Q/subpart-C-Definition-Capital/section-217.20.md

 (2) Tier 1 minority interest, subject to the limitations in § 217.21, that is not included in the Board-regulated institution's common equity tier 1 capital.

-(3) Any and all instruments that qualified as tier 1 capital under the Board's general risk-based capital rules under 12 CFR part 208, appendix A or 12 CFR part 225, appendix A, as then in effect, that were issued under the Small Business Jobs Act of 201014 or prior to October 4, 2010, under the Emergency Economic Stabilization Act of 2008.15
+(3)(i) Any and all instruments that qualified as tier 1 capital under the Board's general risk-based capital rules under 12 CFR part 208, appendix A or 12 CFR part 225, appendix A, as then in effect, that were issued under the Small Business Jobs Act of 201014 or prior to October 4, 2010, under the Emergency Economic Stabilization Act of 2008.15

 14 Public Law 111-240; 124 Stat.
 2504 (2010).

 15 Public Law 110-343, 122 Stat.
 3765 (2008).

+(ii) Any preferred stock instrument issued under the U.S. Department of the Treasury's Emergency Capital Investment Program pursuant to section 104A of the Community Development Banking and Financial Institutions Act of 1994, added by the Consolidated Appropriations Act, 2021.16

+16 Public Law 116-260.

 (4) Notwithstanding the criteria for additional tier 1 capital instruments referenced above: